The ketogenic diet (or keto diet, for short) is a low-carb, high-fat diet that offers many health benefits.

 - Heart disease: The ketogenic diet can improve risk factors like body fat, HDL cholesterol levels, blood pressure and blood sugar (32, 33).

 - Cancer: The diet is currently being used to treat several types of cancer and slow tumor growth (4, 34, 35, 36).

-- Alzheimer's disease: The diet may reduce symptoms of Alzheimer's and slow down the disease's progression (5, 37, 38).
+- Alzheimer's disease: The keto diet may reduce symptoms of Alzheimer's disease and slow its progression (5, 37, 38).